 The World Health Organization and its director-general, Dr. Tedros Adhanom Ghebreyesus, have taken the lead in identifying the virus, classifying the pandemic, providing clear and actionable guidance and offering assistance and support to UN member states and the world at large.

-Now it is high time that the Security Council address this threat to international peace and security — the same way it recognized the effects of climate change as a threat to international peace and security.
+Now it is high time that the Security Council address this threat to international peace and security — the same way it recognized Ebola as well as the effects of climate change as threats to international peace and security.
 National leaders across the world have characterized their efforts against Covid-19 as a war.
 Although the enemy is invisible, it is real, it is lethal and it is global.

 The Security Council has a responsibility to coordinate a prompt and effective global response to address the threat posed by the pandemic to human health and to the world economy and the consequential threats to international peace and security.